REGULATIONS GUIDE

 • Central heating system.
 Where the central heating system has metallic pipework that is accessible and could introduce a potential from outside the equipotential zone, it should be bonded.
 In practice, if the water service is bonded and the heating system connects to the bonded water supply, the heating is effectively bonded through that connection — but a separate bonding connection is often installed for belt-and-braces protection.

-Each bonding connection must be made with a BS 951 bonding clamp, fitted to a clean section of pipe, and bear a permanent safety label: "Safety Electrical Connection — Do Not Remove."
-The conductor must run in a continuous length from the MET to the bonding clamp — no intermediate joints.
+Each bonding connection must be made with a BS 951 bonding clamp, fitted to a clean section of pipe, and bear a permanent warning notice: "Safety Electrical Connection — Do Not Remove" (Regulation 514.13.1).
+Run the conductor unbroken from the MET to the bonding clamp wherever practicable; BS 7671 does not prohibit a joint, but Regulation 543.3.2 requires every connection and joint in a protective conductor to remain accessible for inspection, testing and maintenance, so a buried or concealed joint is not acceptable.

 Verify bonding requirements with AI